Sheraton Dallas Hotel: History

 Southland Life vacated the complex when Cityplace Center opened in 1988.
-The hotel tower left the Sheraton chain in 1990 and was renamed the Harvey Hotel in 1994.
+The hotel tower left the Sheraton chain in 1990 and was renamed the Southland Center Hotel and then the Harvey Hotel in 1994, when the Dallas-based Bristol Hotel Co. assumed management.
 In 1990, a central tower addition of 25 floors and bay windows was proposed to make the complex competitive to newer projects going up in the city.
 However, the office towers remained vacant until 1996, when HBE Corp. purchased the entire 1.5 million-square-foot complex from New York Life, as well as the entire block across the street, for a total of $40 million.
 At a further cost of $170 million, HBE redeveloped all three towers into one large hotel and built a convention center on the adjacent block, linked by skybridges.
 The Harvey Hotel tower remained open throughout the work.
 HBE placed the finished hotel within their Adam's Mark chain, naming it the Adam's Mark Dallas.
 The 1844-room hotel opened in October 1998.
 DART's adjacent light rail line and Pearl Station were major factors in converting the complex into a first-rate convention facility.
 A parking garage and 3-story convention building were constructed on an adjoining block to the southwest, and the building's facade of glass mosaics was painted gray during the building's conversion.

 In 2007, the Adam's Mark Dallas was among hotels in the chain sold to Oxford Lodging Group who re-branded it as a Sheraton, returning the complex to the hotel's original name from nearly fifty years before, the Sheraton Dallas Hotel.
 A $90 million project began in 2009 to renovate guestrooms, public spaces, and the convention center.
 In summer 2018, the hotel launched another renovation which added a rooftop garden, new entrance and redesigns of public spaces, meeting and guest rooms.
 The work finished in November 2019.